bilal1944/Foodie-Web-App/README.md

-# PRIME CUISINE: FOOD ORDERING WEB APPLICATION
+# FOODIE: FOOD ORDERING WEB APPLICATION

 ## About The Project